2019 Louisiana lieutenant gubernatorial election

 The 2019 Louisiana lieutenant gubernatorial election was held to elect the Lieutenant Governor of Louisiana.
-Incumbent Republican Lieutenant Governor Billy Nungesser won re-election to a second term.
+Incumbent Republican Lieutenant Governor Billy Nungesser won re-election to a second term with more than 68% of votes outright in the October 12 jungle primary.

 Louisiana is the only state that has a jungle primary system where all candidates appear on the same ballot, regardless of party, and voters may vote for any candidate, regardless of their party affiliation.
 If no candidate had received an absolute majority of the vote during the primary election on October 12, 2019, a runoff election would have been held on November 16, 2019, between the top two candidates in the primary.
 (California and Washington have a similar "top two primary" system).